Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ffmpeg -i audio.mp4 -i video.webm output.mov
 ```

 Keep in mind that muxing can be a computationally expensive task, especially if it involves transcoding between different formats.
-Whenever possible, you should try using an output container that is directly compatible with the specified input streams, as that will eliminate the need to convert data, making the process much faster.
+Whenever possible, it's recommended to use an output container that is compatible with the specified input streams, as that will eliminate the need to convert data, making the process much faster.

-Most YouTube streams are provided in `webm` and `mp4` formats, so if you use either of them across all inputs and outputs, you should be able to mux the streams without transcoding.
-To do that, add the `-c copy` flag to the command, which tells FFmpeg to simply copy the content from the input streams to the output file:
+Most YouTube streams are provided in `webm` and `mp4` formats, so if you stick to either of those containers for all inputs and outputs, you should be able to perform muxing without transcoding.
+To do that, add the `-c copy` flag to the command, instructing FFmpeg to copy the input streams directly to the output file:

 ```bash
 ffmpeg -i audio.mp4 -i video.mp4 -c copy output.mp4
 ```

 However, if you plan to download YouTube videos for archival purposes, you will probably want to prioritize reducing the output size over the execution time.
-In that case, you can combine the streams in an `mp4` container using the [`H.265`](https://trac.ffmpeg.org/wiki/Encode/H.265) codec, which should result in a much more efficient compression rate:
+In that case, you can re-encode the data using the [`H.265`](https://trac.ffmpeg.org/wiki/Encode/H.265) codec, which should result in a much more efficient compression rate:

 ```bash
 ffmpeg -i audio.mp4 -i video.mp4 -c:a aac -c:v libx265 output.mp4
 ```

 Using the above command, I was able to download and mux a 4K video, while cutting the file size by more than 50% compared to the streams that YouTube provided.
-If you want to improve the compression even further, you can also specify a slower encoding preset with the `-preset` option, but note that it will make the conversion process significantly longer:
+If you want to improve the compression even further, you can also specify a slower encoding preset with the `-preset` option, but note that it will make the conversion process take significantly longer:

 ```bash
 ffmpeg -i audio.mp4 -i video.mp4 -c:a aac -c:v libx265 -preset slow output.mp4